-- Non-Maturing Deposits: Using historical balances of NMD accounts, a behavioral analysis is conducted to determine the rate of deposit outflow per time bucket.
+- Non-Maturing Deposits (NMDs): Using historical balances of NMD accounts, a behavioral analysis is conducted to determine the rate of deposit outflow per time bucket.
 The calculated deposit run-off rates are the basis for the withdrawal pattern or actual behavior of NMDs. - Term Deposits (TDs): TDs were bucketed based on maturity with run-off assumption on the balance sheet.
-A behavioral analysis is conducted to approximate the early termination rate and the percentage of deposits that is likely to roll-over based on a historical deposit data.
-The early termination rate is used to estimate the amount of deposit that will be withdrawn before its maturity. - Fixed Rate Loans: A behavioral analysis is conducted to estimate the percentage of loan balance that is likely to repay before the due date. - Drawing Pattern of Credit Lines and Credit Cards: A behavioral model to capture and estimate the drawing pattern for credit cards and credit line products.
+A behavioral analysis is conducted to approximate the early termination rate based on a historical deposit data.
+The early termination rate is used to estimate the amount of deposit that will be withdrawn before its maturity. - Fixed Rate Loans: A behavioral analysis is conducted to estimate the percentage of loan balance that is likely to repay before the due date. - Drawing Pattern of Credit Lines and Credit Cards: A behavioral analysis conducted to capture and estimate the drawing pattern for credit cards and credit line products.

-As of December 31, 2022, the Bank has in its possession a comfortable level of highly liquid assets to cover for liquidity risk that may arise in the earlier tenor buckets.
+As of Dec.
+31, 2023, the Bank has in its possession a comfortable level of highly liquid assets and identified fund sources to cover for liquidity risk that may arise in the earlier tenor buckets.
 Most assets (particularly loans and investments) have long term maturities.
-Net gap is positive in all buckets except in the 'more than 1 year to 5 years' bucket.